 Here are some questions people often ask about stopping opiates.

 It is essential to follow a doctor’s advice and follow the treatment plan they recommend.
 Home remedies alone are unlikely to enable a person to stop using opiates.

 However, body temperature management, distraction techniques, and OTC remedies may help with withdrawal symptoms.

 What are the most severe symptoms when withdrawing from opioid use?

 There are no specific severe symptoms, but common symptoms — such as a rapid heart rate and breathing, gastrointestinal symptoms, and shivering —

 How long do withdrawal symptoms last?

-Heroin has a shorter half-life than methadone, for example.
-Heroin is a short-acting opioid, and its action peaks and wanes quickly.
-Its withdrawal symptoms can begin
+Heroin is a short-acting opiate, and withdrawal symptoms can begin

 A person may feel generally unwell and continue to crave opioids for up to

-Opioid withdrawal syndrome can cause a range of symptoms when a person who has been using opioids discontinues their use.
-These range from prescription opioids — such as codeine or Oxycontin — to heroin.
+Opioid withdrawal syndrome can cause a range of symptoms when a person who has been taking opioids discontinues their use.
+These drugs can include prescription opioids, such as codeine or Oxycontin, as well as heroin.
 Symptoms can include vomiting, diarrhea, nausea, shivering, and cravings for opioids.